 JPA Primary Key

-Every entity object that is stored in the database has a primary key.
-Once assigned, the primary key cannot be modified.
-It represents the entity object as long as it exists in the database.
+Every entity stored in the database has a primary key.
+Once assigned, the primary key cannot be modified and represents the entity for as long as it exists in the database.

-As an object database, ObjectDB supports implicit object IDs, so an explicitly defined primary key is not required.
-But ObjectDB also supports explicit standard JPA primary keys, including composite primary keys and automatic sequential value generation.
-This is a very powerful feature of ObjectDB that is absent from other object oriented databases.
+As an object database, ObjectDB supports implicit object IDs, so an explicit primary key is not required.
+However, ObjectDB also supports standard JPA primary keys, including explicit keys, composite primary keys, and automatic sequential value generation.
+This powerful feature is absent from many other object-oriented databases.

-Every entity object in the database is uniquely identified (and can be retrieved from the database) by the combination of its type and its primary key.
-Primary key values are unique per entity class.
+Every entity in the database is uniquely identified and can be retrieved by the combination of its type and its primary key.
+Primary key values must be unique for each entity class.
 Instances of different entity classes, however, may share the same primary key value.

-Only entity objects have primary keys.
-Instances of other persistable types are always stored as part of their containing entity objects and do not have their own separate identity.
+Only entities have primary keys.
+Instances of other persistable types are always stored as part of their containing entities and do not have a separate identity.

-By default, the primary key is a sequential 64 bit number (long) that is set automatically by ObjectDB for every new entity object that is stored in the database.
-The primary key of the first entity object in the database is 1, the primary key of the second entity object is 2, etc. Primary key values are not recycled when entity objects are deleted from the database.
+By default, ObjectDB automatically sets the primary key for every new entity.
+The key is a sequential 64-bit number (long).
+The primary key of the first entity is 1, the second is 2, and so on.
+Primary key values are not recycled when entities are deleted from the database.

-The primary key value of an entity can be accessed by declaring a primary key field:
+You can access an entity's primary key value by declaring a primary key field:

 public class Project {